garciart/network-automation/exercises/README.md

 -----

-## Assign the router an IPv4 address.
+## Assign the router an IPv4 address

 Go back to your **Console Terminal** and look at the configuration of your network interfaces: